-The purpose of working with a general editor in this way is not just to improve your current promotional copy, but to differentiate, through the use of language (English or French), your product or service from the competition.
+The purpose of working with a general editor in this way is not just to improve your current promotional copy, but to differentiate, through the use of language, your product or service from your competition.

-This is the job of a copyeditor, and it requires a rule-based understanding of standard Canadian, British, or American English usage that traditional editors don’t have.
-As such, your copyedit will come with a “style sheet” that explains how these rules and principals apply to specific things in your promotional Ad copy.
+If our team has to comb through your prose, fix your grammar, typos, capitalize proper nouns, or change all spellings of color to colour, harbor to harbour because we’re in Canada, not the United States.
+Then this is a job of a copyeditor, and it requires a rule-based understanding of standard Canadian, British, or American English usage that traditional editors don’t have.
+As such, your copyedit may, at our discretion come with a “style sheet” that explains how these rules and principals apply to specific things in your promotional Ad copy.
 So while your general editor will probably not have The Canadian Style: A Guide to Writing and Editing or the Chicago Manual of Style committed to memory, your copyeditor might.

-There is one other reason that line editing and copyediting aren’t the same job: copyediting should always come after line edit, never at the same time or before.
-The page-by-page, sentence-by-sentence content of your promotional copy should be completely finalized before being fine-tuned on the level of a copyedit.
-Because what is the point of spending time (and money) proofreading portions of an early draft that might be significantly altered, or even completely cut, by the time the final draft rolls around?
+There is one other reason that line editing and copyediting aren’t the same jobs: copyediting should always come after line edit, never at the same time or before.
+The page-by-page, sentence-by-sentence content of your promotional copy should be finalized before being fine-tuned on the level of a copyedit.
+Because what is the point of spending time (and money) proofreading portions of an early draft that might be significantly altered, completely cut, or rewritten by the time the final draft rolls around?

-At an agency, a Copyeditor is usually the last person who touches the text of a promtional Ad copy before it goes into production – after final sign-off on your promotional copy.
+At an agency, a Copyeditor is usually the last person who touches the text of a promotional Ad copy before it goes into production – after final sign-off on your promotional copy.